-The Echo Meter Touch can transfer full spectrum WAV recordings to your computer over a wireless network or through a USB cable.
+The Echo Meter Touch can transfer full spectrum WAV recordings to your computer over a wireless network or direct cable connection.
 Using Wi-Fi, the app bundles the recordings in a .zip folder and allows download by entering a URL in any web browser.
+The recordings can also easily be uploaded to iCloud or other online storage services.